 The Historic Lantern Tour is an adventurous tour into Jewel Cave.

-The tour route is approximately 1/2 mile long, and includes steep wooden steps (ladder-like stairs), and requires bending and stooping.
-This tour is considered strenuous.
-The age requirement, strictly enforced for safety reasons, is 6 years old or older.
+The tour route is approximately 1/2 mile long through low, narrow passages, and includes roughly 500 steep wooden steps (ladder-like stairs).
+Some of the stairs require participants to go down backwards.
+This tour requires some bending, stooping, and duck walking along an unpaved, rocky trail.
+There is an age requirement, which is strictly enforced for safety reasons, youth must be 8 years old or older.

 Each Historic Lantern Tour allows for a maximum of 20 participants.
 This tour is offered during the second full week of June through Labor Day Monday in September.
 A majority of the tour tickets are sold in advance on recreation.gov.
 If you purchase tickets from recreation.gov for this tour, please check in at the Historic Area.
 If staffing is available additional tour tickets are sold on a first come, first served basis on the day of the tour (same day tickets) at the ticket kiosk near the visitor center parking lot.
 These need to be purchased at least 30 minutes beforetour time.
 Participants must be at the Historic Area, which is one mile west of the visitor center, at least 15 minutes before the tour time and prepared for the cave tour.

 Wear tennis shoes, sneakers, or hiking boots to participate in a cave tour.
 No hiking sandals with openings or any type of shoes with any openings (other than the one your foot goes into) are acceptable.
 If questionable, park rangers may ask that you change your footwear before taking part in the tour.
 If the visitor does not have appropriate footwear, they will be denied access to the cave tour.